techlearn-center/DevOps/profile-project/README.md

 Let's add a new configuration in Post-build Actions **/*.war   -the star star slash means recursively look in each and every folder a file that ends in .war and archive it

-Since this was a new server, there is no app installed. apt update && apt install maven -y

-So all we have done so far is to get a hang of Jenkins and the build process.
-Things will get more complicated in the coming lectures where we eill integrate multiple tools with Jenkins: Nexus sonatype repository, SonarQUbe unit testing, deploying the artifact, containerizing, deploying containers to ECS.
-If you master this section, you will never have a problem in understanding CICD.
-You can use any tool and technology to create your own CICD